 - To assist the Program by submitting a written and oral presentation of experience upon completion of the internship;

-- To promote the Program amongst the undergraduate student body.
+- To promote the ASIP Program to the undergraduate students.

 Q: How do I get started?

-A: By attending an ASIP Information Session at the Career Center in Mears House.
+A: By attending the workshops at the Career Center in Mears House.